Lofexidine Patient Tips

 - valproic acid

-Lofexidine may reduce the efficacy of oral naltrexone if used together.
-Administer naltrexone by other routes.
+Lofexidine may reduce the efficacy of oral naltrexone.
+Administer naltrexone by other routes than by mouth.

-Avoid using lofexidine with any other medications that decrease pulse or blood pressure to avoid the risk of excessively slowed heart rate and low blood pressure.
+Avoid using lofexidine with any other medications that decrease pulse or blood pressure to avoid the risk of excessively slowed heart rate, low blood pressure and possible fainting.
+Monitor for orthostatic low blood pressure and low heart rate when an inhibitor of CYP2D6 is used concomitantly with this medicine.

 Note that this list is not all-inclusive and includes only common medications that may interact with lofexidine.
-You should refer to the prescribing information for lofexidine for a complete list of interactions, and discuss drug interactions with your healthcare provider.
+You and your provider should refer to the prescribing information for lofexidine for a complete list of interactions.
+Discuss drug interactions with your healthcare provider.

 Related/similar drugs